August 19, 2017

 Another classic which can be found in many luxurious homes, this style of sofa is actually starting to disappear in modern times.

 However, the wingback chair is still quite a popular item – in which IKEA even decided to create their own version.

 I can see why though, feels like a King’s throne when sitting on it actually.

 A very straightforward sofa type that’s been aptly named as such since the curvature of the back extends all the way to the arms.

 The entire sofa or chair ends up looking like a barrel, which I believe many would consider very cosy.

 21. Rollback Sofas

-Another classic which we find tricky to slipcover, it is also gradually being phased out by the more squarish looking sofas.
+Another classic which we find tricky to slipcover, it is also gradually being phased out by the more squarish looking types of sofas or couches.